 Click here to access the full THE SHELTER PROJECT BOKE DESIGN SPECIFICATIONS

-At this point (September 2018) this document focuses on only one product—doors—and only one material—wood.
-However, the intention is to expand to other products and materials in the coming months.
+As of September 2018, this document focuses on only one product—doors—and only one material—wood.
+However, the intention is to expand to other products and materials in the coming months and years.

 These design specifications are intended to enable the production of building components—and, eventually, houses and community buildings—in communities within about 200 km of the treeline.

 The intention is to lay the groundwork for a small production shop in each of these communities that can employ local people, using local materials, to make these building components.